 In a cloud-first world, is desktop software dead?
-We explore why enterprises in Uganda still rely on robust desktop applications for performance and security.
+We explore why enterprises in Uganda still rely on robust desktop applications for performance and security in 2026.

 We live in the era of "Cloud Computing" and "SaaS" (Software as a Service).
 It's easy to assume that traditional desktop applications—software you install on your Windows or Mac—are obsolete.

-But for many large enterprises, especially banks, hospitals, and supermarkets in Uganda, Desktop App Development is alive and well.
+But for many large enterprises, especially banks, hospitals, and supermarkets in Uganda, Desktop App Development is alive and well in 2026.
 Here's why.

 Web browsers are powerful, but they share resources (RAM, CPU) with every other tab you have open.
-A native desktop app (built with C#, C++, or Electron) has direct access to the hardware.
+A native desktop app (built with C#, Flutter, or Rust) has direct access to the hardware.

 Internet connectivity in Uganda, while improving, isn't perfect.
 A cloud-only app stops working the moment the fiber cuts.
 A desktop app continues to function offline, syncing data to the server only when the connection is restored.
 This is critical for businesses that cannot afford downtime.